philipturner/opencl-metal-stdlib/README.md

 - OpenCL events will infect any commands in their vicinity.
 After making any `clEnqueueXXX` call that signals a `cl_event`, flush the queue.
 Do the same immediately before waiting on any `cl_event`.
 - OpenCL profiling is buggy.
 It reports time spans as 3/125 times their actual value, because it treats `mach_timebase` ticks like nanoseconds.
 - OpenCL seems to not support pre-compiled binary functions - I could not get it to work.
-Use Metal if startup overhead is a big concern, otherwise OpenCL JIT compiles everything just fine.
+Use Metal if startup overhead is mission critical (e.g. real-time rendering).
+Note that Apple's JIT shader compiler harnesses the system Metal Shader Cache, and is quite fast.
 - OpenCL commands probably cannot be captured in Metal Frame Capture.
 I'm not 100% sure; I just tested OpenMM which is a massive code base.
 You can still test execution time of each kernel.
 Just use the OpenCL kernel profiling API.
 For lower-level profiling within the kernel, read [metal-benchmarks](https://github.com/philipturner/metal-benchmarks), use your best judgment, and use trial and error.

 ## Usage